markmoxon/elite-source-code-library/versions/cassette/1-source-files/README.md

 This folder contains the annotated source code for the BBC Micro cassette version of Elite.

-The original source code from Ian Bell's personal website can be found in the `original_sources` folder.
+The original source code from Ian Bell's personal website can be found in the `original-sources` folder.

 ---